To enable AngelBox to solve a lot of network camera setup issues please make sure that these prerequisites are met.

 We were forced to limit the number of ports because some firewalls and network components tend to block the detection if we try to access all the ports.

-The future AngelBox update will allow you to specify custom port for the detection.
+The future AngelBox update will allow you to specify a custom port for the detection.

 2) Your network needs to be running a DHCP server

-For the future, we plan to add custom IP configuration as well.
+In the future, we plan to add custom IP configurations as well.

-3) The AngelBox needs to be in the same network with your cameras
+3) The AngelBox needs to be in the same network as your cameras

-To properly detect your cameras, AngelBox needs to be in the same network (same subnet) with your cameras, otherwise the detection won't work.
-At the same time, it needs to have an internet access as well from this network.
+To properly detect your cameras, AngelBox needs to be in the same network (same subnet) with your cameras, otherwise, the detection won't work.
+At the same time, it needs to have internet access as well from this network.